 i.
 Ask yourself why you are upset.
 Is this triggering something in you that has nothing to do with what has happened?
 Do you need to pray about your attitude?
 Pray about the issue, ask for forgiveness for any lack of love on your part or unhelpfulness in your responses to the other person.
 Ask God to intervene by showing you and the other person what you both need to understand.
-Commit your meeting with them to God asking Him that they will meet with you, for God to help you both to listen to each other with an open mind and for Him to be in your responses.
+Commit your meeting with them to God

-- ii.
+- asking Him that they will meet with you, for God to help you both to listen to each other with an open mind and for Him to be in your responses. - ii.
 Ask the other person to meet with you to discuss the issue.
 Choose a neutral safe space where you will not be interrupted and can maintain confidentiality. - iii.
-Keep your discussion confidential unless you both agree to tell anyone else. - iv.
 It is a good idea to try to resolve the issue between yourselves initially.
-It is usually better to try to resolve this informally together and save the option of mediation if you are unable to resolve your differences (see section 7). - v.
-You may wish to ask each other at the outset of your meeting what you both hope to achieve by discussing the conflict (e.g. to understand each other's point of view; to find a way forward; or to restore your relationship) - vi.
-Pray together. - vii.
-During your meeting, try to apply the skills and strategies suggested in the Appendix, including stopping and praying together if your conversation gets 'stuck' at any moment.
+It is usually better to try to resolve this informally and to save the option of mediation (see section 6) if you are unable to resolve your differences. - iv.
+You may wish to ask each other at the outset of your meeting what you both hope to achieve by discussing the conflict (e.g. that you both would like to: understand each other's point of view; or to find a way forward; or to restore your relationship) - v.
+Pray together. - vi.
+During your meeting, try to apply the skills and strategies suggested in Appendix 1, including stopping and praying together if your conversation gets 'stuck' at any moment.
 Maintain eye contact, do not interrupt one another but listen carefully with an open mind.
-Separate the issue from the person. - viii.
-Conclude with a specific agreement which satisfies you both. - ix.
+Separate the issue from the person. - vii.
+Conclude with a specific agreement which satisfies you both. - viii.
+Keep your discussion confidential unless you both agree to tell anyone else. - ix.
 If you do not reach agreement, do not be afraid to try again another time but take some space and have further thoughts before trying again.
 It can be helpful to resolve a conflict bit by bit giving you time to think and consider before taking the next step, - x.
-If resolved, take time to reflect on what you have learned from the experience and how you might do things differently in future. - xi.
-Always end your conversation with prayer.
+Always end your conversation with prayer. - xi.
+If resolved, take time to reflect on what you have learned from the experience and how you might do things differently in future.